solariumphp/solarium/README.md

 the communication with Solr, Solarium also relieves you of handling all the complex Solr query parameters using a well documented API.

-Please see the project website for a more detailed description.
+Please see the docs for a more detailed description.

 ## Requirements